Meikyukai

 The Meikyukai (日本プロ野球名球会, Nippon Puro Yakyū Meikyūkai) is one of the two baseball halls of fame in Japan, the other being the Japanese Baseball Hall of Fame (野球殿堂, Yakyū Dendō).
 The Meikyukai is a limited company for public benefit.

-Founded by Hall of Fame pitcher Masaichi Kaneda in 1978, the Meikyukai honors players born after 1926 (the beginning of Shōwa period).
-Players are automatically inducted if they reach career totals of 2,000 hits, 200 wins in the Japanese professional leagues.
-Since 2003, players having 250 saves are also inducted, as well as recognizing records in Major League Baseball (MLB).
-Since 2019, players who did not reach any of the above three figures, but deemed to have equivalent career achievements can be inducted upon nomination by committee and received 75% more votes from current members.
+Founded by Hall of Fame pitcher Masaichi Kaneda in 1978, the Meikyukai honors players born after 1926 (the beginning of the Shōwa period).
+Players are automatically inducted if they reach a career total of 2,000 hits or 200 wins in the Japanese professional leagues.
+Since 2003, players recording 250 saves are also inducted, with records from Major League Baseball (MLB) also being recognized.
+Since 2019, players who did not reach any of the above three figures, but who were deemed to have equivalent career achievements, could be inducted upon committee nomination and a vote of 75% or more current members.

-Inductees are awarded a special jacket, and participate in various baseball-related events during the off-season.
+Inductees are awarded a special jacket and participate in various baseball-related events during the off-season.
 Meikyukai members mostly make appearances in charity and volunteer events.
 The organization holds annual meetings and a golf tournament, which is often broadcast on television.
 All of the money raised from the golf tournament is donated to the Red Cross.

 History

 Masaichi Kaneda founded Meikyukai on July 24, 1978.
 In addition to Kaneda, the founding members of the club were Kazuhisa Inao, Masaaki Koyama, Keishi Suzuki, Tetsuya Yoneda, Shinichi Etoh, Sadaharu Oh, Morimichi Takagi, Masahiro Doi, Shigeo Nagashima, Katsuya Nomura, Isao Harimoto, Yoshinori Hirose, Kazuhiro Yamauchi, Takao Kajimoto, Mutsuo Minagawa and Minoru Murayama.

 In 2008, founder Masaichi Kaneda passed on club leadership to home run champion Sadaharu Oh after running it for more than 30 years.
-Kaneda later quit the club when it reformed as limited company in 2010.
+Kaneda later quit the club when it re-formed as a limited company in 2010.

 As of December 2022, Atsuya Furuta is the current chairperson of the club.

 The most recent inductees are Koji Uehara and Kyuji Fujikawa in 2022.
-Despite neither of them reached 200 wins nor 250 saves in their career, Meikyukai offered them membership as Meikyukai deemed both players' overall career achievement are well enough to be introduced.
+Despite neither of them reaching 200 wins or 250 saves in their career, Meikyukai offered them membership after deeming both players' overall career achievements as worthy of induction.